|

 Advantages:

 A steady and cool temperature ensures a longer lifetime of the power module.
-Monitoring the thermal state of the power module
+Monitoring the thermal state of the power module can prevent premature aging and improve the drive performance.

 Indicator representation:

-Green (good) shows the temperature is within limits
+Green (good) indicates temperature is within limits

 Climatic condition